lormiston/TrueLayer/README.md

 I have tried to maintain TrueLayer's visual language and code style and have tried to add my own personal touch.
 I designed the layout in Sketch before building the press page.

+### Zipped file

+A zip file of the page and files can be downloaded [here](https://github.com/lormiston/TrueLayer/blob/master/TrueLayer-Press-Page.zip)

 Thank you!

 Lucy